EL-BID/pavimentados/docs/MODELS.md

 ## Detection of pavement failures
 ---

 This model is based on Yolo version 8, which allows to identify objects or elements within an image.
-It was retrained to detect 8 types of faults:
+It was retrained from a base model to detect 8 types of faults:

 1. Longitudinal Linear Cracks (D00): these are cracks in the pavement that are longitudinally located.
 2. Transverse Linear Cracks (D10): These are cracks in the pavement that are transversely located.